$95/ticket

 Specifically, you will:

-Details will be sent in your conference registration confirmation.
+Exclusive to Conference attendees only.
+Registration link will be sent in your conference confirmation.

 Strategy, Teamwork and a Little Texas Grit — Add this high-energy, interactive experience to your conference experience!